 Then reflect on how you can guide them to their destination.
 What do you offer that will help them in their journey?
 Why should they choose you to lead them rather than a competitor?

-Once you’ve gotten clarity here, you can begin shaping everything around this story – from your brand photography to your brand graphic design, and everything in between.
+Once you’ve gotten clarity here, you can begin shaping everything around this story – from your brand photography to your brand graphic design, video productions, and everything in between.

 Let your story be your guide.